 Neighborhoods in Eau Claire

 Eau Claire is one big originality contest, so why don’t we take a chance to meet the contestants.
-Each of the nine neighborhoods and districts have something special and unique to offer, creating endless opportunities in our indie city.
+Each of the ten neighborhoods and districts has something special and unique to offer, creating endless opportunities in our indie city.

 Third Ward Neighborhood